Phrasal verb look out

 • I looked out the window this morning, saw rain and made up my mind just like that (Past Simple)

-Along with look out, words are popular cope and contribute.
+Along with look out, words are popular program and overtake.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.